-An exhibition on history of the Anacostia neighborhood of Washington, D. C. The show was organized by the Anacostia Neighborhood Museum and held there from March of 1977 to March 1978.
-Louise Daniel Hutchinson served as curator.
+An exhibition on 187 years of civil rights activism in Washington, DC.
+The show was created by the Anacostia Neighborhood Museum and exhibited there from January 1992 to July 1992.
 These records document the planning, organizing, execution, and promotion of the exhibition.
-Materials include correspondence, research files, exhibit script, administrative records, brochures, posters, press coverage, education packets, loan agreements, floor plans, and catalogues.
+Materials include correspondence, research files, exhibit script, administrative records, brochures, press coverage, education packets, loan agreements, floor plans, and catalogues.

 This collection, which dates from 1838-1898, contains nine pamphlets and one booklet.
 The materials cover various subjects relating to African-Americans, including civil rights, education, the Civil War draft and services for freedmen.
 Several of the pamphlets contain speeches by Frederick Douglass.

 The collection, which dates from circa 1902 to 1990 and measures .53 linear feet, documents the personal and professional lives of James William Lucus and Ethel Minns Lucus.
 The collection is comprised of photographs, correspondence, postcards, newspaper clippings, diplomas, awards, pamphlets, leaflets, programs, and vital statistics records.

 The Sullivan Family papers, which date from 1880 to 1994 and measure 2.25 linear feet, document the personal lives of four generations in the Sullivan Family.
 The papers are comprised of personal correspondence, school materials, legal documents, financial records, clippings, books, posters, and photographs.